Heriata/library/README.md

 Check files in <code>mock_data</code><p>

 To start Kafka and Postgresql containers use: <code>docker compose up -d</code><p>
+To start the whole application as docker container use: <code>docker compose up -d --build</code><p>
+### Description

-Excel Data Upload Controller -> consumes JSON file, parses and sends to Kafka for high throughput<p>
+Excel Data Upload Controller -> consumes JSON file, parses and sends to Kafka for high throughput.<p>
+MessageProcessingService -> reads batches from Kafka, verifies and saves batches in database.
-Subscription Controller -> provides information about subscription
+Subscription Controller -> provides information about subscription by user full name.